 If varicose veins are small and not too uncomfortable, elastic compression stockings may be recommended.
 These are worn during daily activities and help to compress the veins, keeping them from stretching and limiting any discomfort or pain.

 For more problematic cases a range of procedures – surgical and non-surgical – are available to seal or remove varicose veins.
 A combination of treatment techniques may sometimes be used.
-Treatment options for varicose veins have changed significantly in the past 25 years and continue to evolve, especially the development of less invasive procedures that don’t require having to stay in hospital.
+Treatment options for varicose veins have changed significantly in the past 25 years and continue to evolve, especially the development of less invasive procedures that do not require having to stay in hospital.

 Sclerotherapy involves using a fine needle to inject a special solution into the affected vein.
 The solution irritates the lining of the vein causing it to harden (sclerose) and seal off.
 Blood is therefore prevented from entering that portion of the vein and is forced to flow through other, healthier veins.